Jevrem Grujić: Political career

-Jevrem Grujić emerged as a significant figure in Serbian politics during the St Andrew's Day Assembly (Svetoandrejska skupština) of 1858, which led to the overthrow of Prince Alexander Karađorđević.
-This pivotal event marked his entry into politics, and he played a crucial role in drafting Serbia's first law on the Assembly.
-A founding member of the Liberal Party, Grujić served as its leader from 1868 to 1878.
-His political career included ministerial positions in several Serbian governments and diplomatic roles in Constantinople, London, and Paris.
-Despite his achievements, his outspoken liberalism subjected him to harassment and imprisonment.
+Jevrem Grujić was a central figure of the St Andrew's Day Assembly (Svetoandrejska skupština) held in 1858 which later overthrew Prince Alexander Karađorđević.
+This marked his entry into politics and later on he was instrumental in passing Serbia's first law on the Assembly.

+A founding member of the Liberal Party he served as its leader from 1868 to 1878.
+He served as minister in several Serbian governments and as head of Serbia's diplomatic missions in Constantinople, London and Paris.
+His outspoken liberalism, however, brought him harassment and also imprisonment.

-During the controversial "demise of the High Court", (Note: The Prince and the Council had established a special court purely for trying judges of the High Court; that special court did not have to rely on producing evidence but was allowed to pronounce its judgment according to the free conviction of its judges.
-The whole procedure was so contrived that Jevrem Grujić refused to recognise the legality of the proceedings and stood mute.)
-Grujić was one of five High Court judges (alongside Jovan Filipović, Jovan Mičić, Marinko Radovanović, and Jovan Nikolić) sentenced to three years in prison and two years of deprivation of civil rights for acquitting individuals involved in the Majstorović conspiracy.
-Imprisoned in July 1864, he spent a year in Karanovac prison and was released in September 1865 following public pressure, with Prince Mihailo Obrenović issuing a pardon.
-In 1876, Grujić was appointed Minister of Justice in the Second Government of Stevča Mihailović.
+During the so-called "demise of the High Court", (Note: The Prince and the Council had established a special court purely for trying judges of the High Court; that special court did not have to rely on producing evidence but was allowed to pronounce its judgment according to the free conviction of its judges.
+The whole procedure was so contrived that Jevrem Grujić refused to recognize the legality of the proceedings and stood mute.) he was one of the five High Court judges (along with Jovan Filipović, Jovan Mičić, Marinko Radovanović, and Jovan Nikolić) who were sentenced to three years in prison and two years of deprivation of civil rights for discharging those associated with the Majstorović conspiracy.
+He was arrested at the beginning of July 1864 and released at the beginning of September 1865 after one year spent in the Karanovac prison, when Prince Mihailo Obrenović, under the strong pressure of the public opinion, pardoned him.

+In 1876 Grujić became Minister of Justice in the Second Government of Stevča Mihailović.

-His contributions to Serbia were recognised with several prestigious honours.
-In 1877, he received the Order of the Cross of Takovo 1st Class, and in 1892, during his tenure as Serbian ambassador in Paris, he was awarded the Order of the White Eagle 2nd Class.
-Jevrem Grujić died in Belgrade in 1895.
-His memoirs, chronicling his life and political career, were posthumously published in three volumes by the Royal Serbian Academy in 1922–23.
+In 1877, he was presented with the highest honour of his time, the Order of the Cross of Takovo 1st Class, and in 1892, towards the end of his diplomatic and political career, with the Order of the White Eagle 2nd Class while he was Serbian ambassador in Paris.

+Jevrem Grujić died in Belgrade in 1895, His memoirs were published in three volumes by the Royal Serbian Academy in 1922–23.